-This tool defines the six elements of a strategic plan and shows their relationship and inter-dependence.
+This strategic planning model tool defines the six elements of a strategic plan and shows their relationship and inter-dependence.
 This is a valuable tool to use in guiding the strategic planning process.

 Overview: The Six Rings Model starts with defining purpose and core values.
 A vision then flows from these two.
 Together, they form the “strategic focus” and provide a litmus test for all other decision-making.
 Once the strategic focus is defined, the next step is detailing the goals, objectives, and actions.

 Purpose: A succinct statement of why the organization exists and what it does.

 Core Values: Qualities essential to the organization’s success – like financial sustainability or reliability.

 Vision: A clear statement of a future result or end state that the organization wants to achieve.

 Goals: The priorities for realizing the vision, purpose, and values.

 Strategies: Key initiatives needed to achieve the goals.

 Actions: Actions taken in support of objectives, with timelines and assignments of responsibility.